meditationstuff/protocol_1/index.md

 # <a id="p14" href="#p14">p14:</a>

 Full/&#8203;complete pith practice instructions: (Effortlessly) be here, now.
+Or, find yourself here and now.

 notes: